bcnmy/docs/docs/tutorials/sessionkeys/transferwithsession.md

 );
 ```

-Finaly to give the user a succesful feedback we provide them with a link to the transaction once it has been executed.
+Finally to give the user a succesful feedback we provide them with a link to the transaction once it has been executed.

 Running this code should now allow you to sign in using your EOA, create a session, and then send USDC without the need to sign any further transactions!